The gluten-free birthday cake challenge

 I settled for mangoes, because I had some.
 I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored in a glass tube.
 The fruit in its light vanilla syrup tasted wonderful and it cooked up in a flash.

 I flavored my whipped cream with a splash from a long-forgotten bottle of Crème de Cacao.
 Janet used Frangelico, which would have gone better with the nuts in the cake.
-But the cacao was Mm-Mm good!
+But the cacao was very good.

 Janet said to get everything ready before you begin the sugaring process.
-So I began at the beginning, toasting and skinning the nuts.
+So I began by toasting and skinning the nuts.
 After 10 minutes in the oven, I wrapped them in terry towel and began rubbing.
 Nuts!
 Half an hour later I was still trying to get the last bits of papery skin off.
 Next time, I’ll buy the skinned nuts.

 Janet called for a pot of ice water close to the stove, as a safety precaution.
-Yikes. she says hot sugar burns like %&*$#!!!
+Hot sugar burns badly!!!
 This is NO job for a kid.
 It’s no job for an amateur cook, either.
 But by now, I was now committed.

 Terrified by Janet’s warnings, I turned the sugar and water on medium high, rather than high as instructed.
 The sugar began to froth.
 After 10 minutes, when it was supposed to be golden, it had just begun to bubble.
 At 30 minutes I was going cross-eyed staring at the roiling sugar, which now looked glossy thick but still not what I would call golden.
 Next time, I’ll start on high.